 - Confirmation of the medication: - Check the name, dosage, type, time of medication and drug allergy with the patient's record - If more than one medication is to be given, make sure they are compatible. - Perform hand hygiene and assemble all equipment.
 Explain the procedure and put on the gloves - Check the placement of the naso-gastric tube: - Connect a small syringe to the end of tube - Gently aspirate the gastric contents with a syringe. - After checking for the placement of the gastric tube, clamp the tubing and remove the syringe. - Flush the tube with 30 ml water. - Administering medications: - Pour the liquid medication into medicine cup.
-Pills must be crushed and capsules opened. - Add 15-20 ml of water and stir thoroughly. - Remove the plunger from the syringe and insert the syringe tip in the NG tube. - Release the clamp and pour the medication into the syringe. - If the medication does not flow freely down the tube, insert the plunger and gently apply a slight pressure. - After the medication has been administered, flush the tube with 15 to 30 ml of water.
+Pills must be crushed and capsules opened. - Add 15-20 ml of water and stir thoroughly. - Remove the plunger from the syringe and insert the syringe tip in the NG tube. - Release the clamp and pour the medication into the syringe. - After the medication has been administered, flush the tube with 15 to 30 ml of water.
 Clamp the tubing and remove the syringe. - Replace the tubing plug.
 If feeding is continued, reconnect the tubing to the feeding tubing. - Assist the patient in a comfortable position. - Document time, medication type and amount, and the amount of water on the I/O chart.